shawncatz/awssh/README.md

 expires: 86400                 # cache expiration time (in seconds)
 ```

+## Multi SSH

+`csshX` is available on Mac OSX through brew
+`cssh` is available on linux, through apt or yum.

+If there are other programs like this, please let me know.

+Eventually, I'd like to support the programs with templated commands, to allow
+for more advanced usage.

 ## Caching

 Maintains a simple cache with expiration (default: 1 day)